Suicide awareness: Protective factors

-It is important to note, however, that in-depth training is paramount for those involved in any service that looks to the awareness and needs of those touched by suicide.
+In-depth training is paramount for those involved in any service that looks to the awareness and needs of those touched by suicide.

 Social media

 In the past suicide awareness and prevention have relied only on research from clinical observation.
 In bringing insights, intimate experience, and real-world wisdom of suicide attempt survivors to the table, professionals, educators, and other survivors can learn firsthand from their "lived experience."

 Media and journalism, when reporting on suicide, have moved forward in their discussion of suicide.
 The Recommendations for Reporting on Suicide discovered the powerful impact that media coverage, newspapers and journalists can have on perpetuating the stigma of suicide, and that it can lead to greater risk of occurrence.
 The specific rules that media representatives should follow are: